Gra7ityIC3/bug-analysis-website/docs/UserGuide.md

 # Bug Analysis Website User Guide

-This website is designed to **compile bugs found by SQLancer** reported across multiple sources (e.g., GitHub issues) and **visualize the aggregated data in charts and tables** to gain useful insights.
+This website is designed to **compile bugs found by SQLancer** reported across multiple sources such as GitHub issues and **visualize the aggregated data in charts and tables** to gain useful insights.

 If you are a **database system developer** or **tester**, you can use this website to track which bugs have been found or fixed and identify common bugs to better prioritize debugging or testing efforts.

-If you are a **database user**, you can explore trends in bug frequency, fix rates, and overall reliability across different database systems.
+If you are a **database user**, you can explore trends in bug frequency, rate of bug fixes, and overall reliability across different database systems.

 Refer to the [Quick Start](#quick-start) section to get started and the [Features](#features) section to explore what the website can do.